When working with an Umbraco Cloud project you can handle a lot of the project configuration directly in the Umbraco

 All hostnames added to your Umbraco Cloud environments will automatically be assigned a security certificate - we call this feature Umbraco Latch.

 Sometimes you might want to upload and bind your own security certificate to your hostnames.
 This can be done from the Certificates page.

 All Staging and Development environments on Umbraco Cloud projects are by default protected by basic authentication which require you to enter your Cloud credentials in order to view the frontend.
 You can disable / enable this authentication with one click on the Public access page.

 On Trial projects the basic authentication is enabled on the Live environment.
 This cannot be removed before setting up a subscription for the Cloud project.

 On the Public access page you can also whitelist IPs which will allow for viewing the frontend of the Staging and/or Development environments when accessed from the whitelisted IPs.

 On Umbraco Cloud projects we've made it possible to configure a deployment webhook on your environments.
 This will be triggered upon successful deployments, you can configure where you would like information about the deployment to be posted.

-From the Settings menu you can easily upgrade your project to a standard or a Professional plan, depending on your needs.
+From the Settings menu you can upgrade your project to a standard or a Professional plan, depending on your needs.